cdiamond3/cpusite/README.md

 Open a terminal inside of Visual Studio Code using the control+` shortcut and type in `lite-server`.

 # Features
- - Pick select which type of computer user that you are
+ - Pick what you want in your compute
- - select your desired budget
  - a suggested part list with info will display on the page

 ### To-do List:
  - convert the buttons into a drop down list
  - add a form that allows users to adjust the part list
+ - add a feature that takes into account budget to dynamically match parts based on desired budget limitations

 # Inspiration
 The Inspiration for CPUSite came from a shared hobby that we, the creators, shared together.
 We set out to build an interactive web app that helps people select a part list that fits their needs.